 The vehicle has a constraints set by the competition and the class that the vehicle will be competing in.
 The vehicle must be under 25 lbs and under $1000.
 The project itself can cost more than $1000 but there must be less than $1000 worth of electronics on the actual vehicle during the competition.
 The vehicle itself cannot contain any wireless communications excluding GPS.
 Additionally, the vehicle must be tested in outdoor environments because the competition is outdoors.

-The regulation used in this project is IEEE 802.15.4 which handles the wireless communications between the Arduino and computer.
+The engineering standard used in this project is IEEE 802.15.4 which handles the wireless communications between the Arduino and computer.
 According to FCC regulations the transmitter must be less than 1 W. The transmitter currently used is 60 mW and is well within FCC regulations.
 Additionally, this transmitter will not be used in the final vehicle as it is only for debugging purposes.

 Objectives/Milestones